syncfusion-content/xamarin-docs/Xamarin/Maps/ShapeType.md

 ## Drawing shapes using point collection

-We can provide input as the Geo point collection in sample to draw a shape.
-We can add more number of shapes using [`Sublayer feature`](https://help.syncfusion.com/xamarin/maps/sublayer) of Maps.
+We can provide input as the geo point collection in sample to draw a shape.
+We can add more number of shapes using [`Sublayer`](https://help.syncfusion.com/xamarin/maps/sublayer) support of Maps.
 There are three type of shapes available in shape file layer and it can be changed by using [`ShapeType`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfMaps.XForms~Syncfusion.SfMaps.XForms.ShapeFileLayer~ShapeType.html) property.

     1.Polyline
     2.Polygon